akshayvenugopal07/leetcode-algorithims/sorting/readme.txt

 🧠 Sorting Algorithms — Logic, Steps, and Visual Intuition

-This guide explains Bubble Sort, Selection Sort, Insertion Sort, and Merge Sort — with logic, step-by-step examples, and intuitive visuals to help you truly understand them.
+This guide explains Bubble Sort, Selection Sort, Insertion Sort, Merge Sort and Quick Sort — with logic, step-by-step examples, and intuitive visuals to help you truly understand them.
 It also covers Quick Sort, a commonly used and efficient sorting algorithm.